oonapaananen-cloud/UIC-2025/README.md

 ## Viewing at the intended device size

 - The prototype is sized for a 412 × 917 Android viewport.
-On a laptop, the page renders inside a centered device frame at that size (or scales down if the browser window is smaller).
+On a laptop, the page renders inside four centered device frames at that size (or scales down if the browser window is smaller).
 - To preview the exact mobile viewport in Chrome/Edge devtools: open the page, press **Ctrl+Shift+M** (or **Cmd+Shift+M** on macOS), choose **Responsive** and enter **412** for width and **917** for height.
 Safari users can enable